Conversion to Islam in U.S. prisons: Early

-Modern history
+Modern

 The immigrant Muslim population of the United States increased dramatically after the 1960s due the passage of the Immigration and Nationality Act of 1965, which abolished previous immigration quotas.
 This closely coincided with the transformation of the Nation of Islam into mainstream Sunni Islam ideology under the leadership of Elijah Muhammad's successor and son Warith Deen Mohammed.
 Immigrant Muslims began getting involved in the work of Muslim prison ministry and rehabilitation, established by their African American Muslims brethren decades before, during the second half of the 20th century in nearly every major American city.
 Many mosques across the country have some sort of active prison ministry for currently or formerly incarcerated Muslims, with a strong presence from predominantly African American mosques.
 Some activities include regular prison visits, prison chaplaincy services, counseling to ex-offenders, participation in transitional or halfway homes and substance abuse programs.
 The vast majority of Muslims in prisons have identified with Sunni Islam or global Islam through the work of these newer prison ministries by the year 2000.
 Presently, several Muslim-based organizations such as Link Outside and Tayba Foundation have emerged that specifically focus on providing both in-prison and reentry services.
 Some studies have indicated the rate of recidivism among Muslims is actually lower than any other group.